nvdla/doc/doc/hw/v1/ias/unit_description.rst

 5. Repeat step1~ step3 in terms of stripe operation until a channel operation is done.

-6. If a channel operation is done, the output of adders is truncated.
+6. If a channel operation is done, the output of adders is rounded and saturated.

-7. Gather truncated results and store them into delivery SRAM group.
+7. Gather results of previous step and store them into delivery SRAM group.

-8. Load truncated results from delivery buffer group and send them to SDP
+8. Load results from delivery buffer group and send them to SDP

 .. _fig_image21_cacc: